foreverphoenix/the-phoenix-flavour/content/docs/02-mod-installation/step-02.md

 weight: 1
 type: docs
 description: >
-  Fixes for any issues or inconsistencies untouched by the USSEP.
+  Covering issues and inconsistencies untouched by the USSEP.
 ---

 ## 2.1 Weapons, Armor, Clothing and Clutter Fixes (WACCF)